lizmat/rak/README.md

 If specified, indicates a list of objects that should be used as a source for the production of lines.

+### :stats

+Flag.
+If specified with a trueish value, will keep stats on number of files and number of lines seen.
+And instead of just returning the results sequence, will then return a `List` of the result sequence as the first argument, and a `Map` with statistics as the second argument.

 PATTERN RETURN VALUES
 ---------------------